BeanTheAlien/GhostScript/README.md

 # About
 GhostScript is a free, open-source programming language designed to simplify your scripting experience and handle the hard parts for you.\
-Ghost offers an expansive pre-proccessor system to deal with dependencies before the script is executed.\
+Ghost offers an expansive preproccessor system to deal with dependencies before the script is executed.\
 Ghost also includes the Autodebugger API, Context Awareness API and Ghost Assistant API.\
-The Autodebugger API uses an AI-powered model to analyze your script to solve errors and include documentation.\
+The Autodebugger API is AI-powered to analyze your script to solve errors and include documentation.\
-The Context Awareness API uses a mix of JavaScript and AI to figure out "what you meant".\
+The Context Awareness API tries to figure out "what you meant".\
-The Ghost Assistant API uses an AI-powered model to help you with development within Ghost - be it learning, scripting or anything else you might need.
+The Ghost Assistant API is able to help you with development within Ghost - be it learning, scripting or anything else you might need.

 # Version 0.0.5